Macho Women with Guns: History

 The following year, BTRC released two supplements written by Porter.
 The first, Batwinged Bimbos From Hell (ISBN 0-943891-08-6), introduced key background details of the Machoverse, as well as rules for aerial movement.
 The second supplement, Renegade Nuns on Wheels (ISBN 0-943891-07-8), featured more information about the campaign setting, and rules for ground vehicles.
 Especially in the vehicular damage system, it parodied the flow chart-approach of Renegade Legion's Interceptor.

 BTRC also released a slightly-revised version of the original rule booklet (ISBN 0-943891-06-X), which included cross-references to the new supplements.
 Although the inside cover of the revised booklet identifies it as "Second Edition, May 1989", there were no major rules changes.
 (Few, if any, gamers acknowledge this booklet as a different edition.)
 Porter's collection of adventures for MWWG, The Final Chapter (Part One) (ISBN 0-943891-12-4) was published in 1990.
+In 1991 Finnish Game House released a Finnish translation titled Aseistetut machonaiset.

 In 1994, BTRC published a 70-page softcover book entitled Macho Women with Guns (2nd Edition) (ISBN 0-943891-27-2), which combined and expanded material from the four earlier books (Porter 1994a).
 It was supported by a single collection of adventures published in 1995, More Excuses to Kill Things.
 (ISBN 0-943891-31-0) BTRC has not published any new MWWG material since 1994, but eight other game companies have produced products under license from BTRC.